gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 PromiseKit now supports the idea of cancellation (spelled like Apple spell it!).

-If the underlying asynchronous task that the promise represents can be cancelled then the author of that promise can register a specific error domain/code pair with PromiseKit and that error will not trigger a catch handler (by default).
+If the underlying asynchronous task that the promise represents can be cancelled then the author of that promise can register a specific error domain/code pair with PromiseKit and that error will not trigger a catch handler.
 For example using an alert view:

 {% highlight swift %}
 let alert = UIAlertView(…)
 alert.promise().then {
     // continue
 }.catch {
-    // won’t catch if the user presses cancel
+    // this handler won’t execute if the user pressed cancel }
-}
 {% endhighlight %}